THOMASELOVE/500-2021/osia/README.md

 ## Claiming a Study

 Everyone will present a different study.
 To submit a study for approval, send a PDF of the study itself along with any appendix materials to Dr. Love in an **email** entitled "OSIA proposal" and include a brief (100 words is sufficient, in the body of your email) description of why this particular study is of interest to you.
 Please be sure to specify that you meet all of the standards listed above.
+The deadline for submitting your claim is found on the [Course Calendar](https://thomaselove.github.io/500/calendar.html), but we hope you will submit much earlier.

 - If you select a study that is unsuitable, Dr. Love will let you know as soon as he can.
 - If you select an acceptable study and you are the first to "claim" it, it's yours.
 Once a study is claimed, Dr. Love [will post it on the claims page](https://github.com/THOMASELOVE/500-2021/tree/master/osia/claims).
 If you select a study that someone else has beaten you to, you will have to submit an alternative.
+- Once all students have successfully selected a study, Dr. Love will schedule the presentations into the OSIA days listed in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).

 ## Your Presentation